Tim Cantor: Exhibitions

-Tim Cantor began showing his paintings professionally at the age of 15 when he was honored with the Bank of America achievement in arts award.
+Cantor began showing his paintings professionally at the age of 15 when he was honored with the Bank of America achievement in arts award.
 At his first show, Senator Barbara Boxer presented the award and then chose a painting to hang in the White House.
 The early publicity created a demand for his work.
 After finishing high school in Marin County, he began traveling and exhibiting his paintings in galleries and open-air events throughout the Western United States.
 After seven years on the road he decided to display his paintings exclusively in fine art galleries and then in 2000, Tim Cantor established Ashby Galleries.
 Ashby Galleries and Ashby and Alfred publications are devoted exclusively to Tim Cantor and display his work year-round.
 One of Tim Cantor's paintings is in the permanent collection of the White House.
 Some of his well-known collectors include baseball player Bob Scanlan, football player Dhani Jones, actors Terrence Howard, Robert De Niro, Robert Redford, director Guillermo del Toro, actress Maggie Q and the rock band Imagine Dragons.

-Tim Cantor and his artwork are currently on tour with the band Imagine Dragons for their Smoke + Mirrors North American Tour.
-Most of the Imagine Dragons North American tour stops will feature a SMOKE + MIRRORS ART GALLERY in the venue, showcasing original album and single art by Tim Cantor and immersive new mixes Imagine Dragons album featuring DTS Headphone:X technology.
+Tim Cantor and his artwork were on tour with the band Imagine Dragons for their Smoke + Mirrors North American Tour.
+Most of the tour stops had featured a Smoke + Mirrors art gallery in the venue, showcasing Cantor's artworks.

 In 2016, Tim Cantor exhibited his art in New York City.
 The exhibit, Titled "Tim Cantor: Sweet Favour & Fiend", could be seen at AFA Art Gallery in Soho, NYC through August 2016.In 2019, Tim Cantor released his Yesteryear exhibition.

-In the winter of 2019, The Tim Cantor Gallery of Amsterdam, located in a 17th century building in the core of Amsterdam, opened with has a collection of Cantor's works.
+In the winter of 2019, The Tim Cantor Gallery of Amsterdam, located in a 17th-century building in the core of Amsterdam, opened with has a collection of Cantor's works.
 On March 17, 2021, Tim Cantor, in a partnership with Terra Virtua ltd the world's first fully-immersive entertainment platform, took six of his traditional oil paintings and enhanced them using animation techniques to bring them to life.

-Spring 2021 brought a Live NFT Art Exhibition with Artist Tim Cantor.
-It was the first-ever live virtual reality exhibition with Tim Cantor who is the man behind the Imagine Dragons 2014 album, stage designs and video, 'SHOTS'.
+In Spring 2021, Cantor exhibited some NFT works as part of an online Art Exhibition organised by Terra Virtua Ltd.